mikedilger/mosaic-spec/docs/record.md

 The purpose of the nonce is to ensure that address-based references are unique.
 See [References](reference.md).

-### Application ID
+### Kind

 4 bytes at `[204:208]`

-This is the ID of the application this record services (like a nostr kind), represented in 4 bytes (32 bits) as an unsigned integer, little-endian.
+This is the [kind](kinds.md) of the record which is application specific, and determines the nature of the payload, represented in 4 bytes (32 bits) as an unsigned integer, little-endian.

 ### Len_t